frankierong101/MLOPs/README.md

 # Steps to run

-NOTE: If you want gpu support on your local device(roughly 30m time saved for total epoch times), clone my repo onto an empty directory and then follow steps 1-4 below but for step 4, use these commands below instead of the ones I listed run
+NOTE: If you have a NVIDIA driver and want to save time(roughly 30m time saved for total epoch times), clone my repo onto an empty directory and then follow steps 1-4 below but for step 4, use these commands below instead of the ones I listed run
 ```sh
 docker run --gpus all -e WANDB_API_KEY=YOUR_WANDB_KEY_HERE NAME
 ```